lauragift21/nuxt-workshop/README.md

 ### Views

 Views in Nuxt compose of App template, a Layout and an actual Page.
-In addition, you can define custom meta tags for the head section of each page which are important for SEO (Search Engine Optimization) and setup other custom options in a Page.
+In addition, we can define custom meta tags for the head section of each page which are important for SEO (Search Engine Optimization) and setup other custom options in a Page.

 ![views](./static/views.png)

 ## File System Routing with Nuxt

-Nuxt.js automatically generates the **vue-router** configuration based on your file tree of Vue files inside the pages directory.
+Nuxt.js automatically generates the **vue-router** configuration based on our file tree of Vue files inside the pages directory.

 Nuxt Routing can be achieved in several ways: